Fed's Kocherlakota: options prices key to assessing outlook

-NEW YORK (Reuters) - Policymakers should look to options prices to help figure out the future and inform their decisions today, Minneapolis Federal Reserve Bank President Narayana Kocherlakota said on Friday.
+NEW YORK, Sept 20 (Reuters) - Policymakers should look to options prices to help figure out the future and inform their decisions today, Minneapolis Federal Reserve Bank President Narayana Kocherlakota said on Friday.

 The dovish central banker did not comment on his outlook for monetary policy or the economy in his prepared remarks, which were included in a set of equation-heavy slides he presented to an academic conference at NYU Stern.